AI vs Manual Rock Identification: Pros and Cons

 AI vs manual rock identification: pros and cons is the comparison between identifying rocks from images and identifying them through direct observation and simple physical tests.
 AI is useful for getting a fast shortlist from color, grain size, layering, and visible texture.
 Manual identification is slower, but it can test properties a camera cannot measure.

-How AI vs Manual Rock Identification Works
+How AI and Manual Rock Identification Work

 AI rock identification works by comparing your photo against visual patterns learned from labeled rock and mineral images.
 The model looks for clues such as color distribution, grain size, banding, crystals, vesicles, fracture texture, and overall shape, then returns likely matches rather than a laboratory-grade conclusion.